 Chapter 1.
 Introduction Chapter 2.
 A Brief History of the Curriculum Chapter 3.
 Constraints, Creativity, Carte Blanche?
 Chapter 4.
 A Broad and Balanced Curriculum Chapter 5.
 Curriculum Champions Chapter 6.
 A Creative Curriculum for All Chapter 7.
 Intent, Implementation and Impact Chapter 8.
 A range of approaches Chapter 9.
 Homework Chapter 10.
 Curriculum Provision during a pandemic Chapter 11.
 Conclusion

-Emma L. Palastanga, a passionate educator for over twenty years, has worked in different school settings as a teacher and school leader instigating change.
-She has also worked as an Ofsted Inspector evaluating Quality of Education.
+Emma L. Palastanga, a passionate educator for more than twenty years, has worked in different school settings as a teacher and school leader instigating change.
+She has also worked as an Ofsted inspector evaluating the quality of education.
 Emma has experienced different approaches to teaching and learning and felt the pressure of delivering results.